Primitive (seedless) Vascular Plants

 Here’s a cartoon about interrupted fern It’s from “Bird and Moon” (LINK).

-Royal fern, Osmunda regalis, is also heteromorphic.
-This big swamp plant has a tripinnate frond dissection type, with very large leaflets, giving it an aspect vaguely suggestive of a blacklocust tree.
+Royal fern, Osmunda regalis, is also hemidimorphic.
+This big swamp plant has a tripinnate frond dissection type, with very large leaflets, giving it an aspect somewhat suggestive of a blacklocust tree.
 The fertile pinnae (leaflets) are at the tip of the frond.

 Royal fern is a huge swamp plant, with large leaflets.